yappie/noolt/README.md

 `hosts` define host and port which the application will respond (you can change those "on-fly") and even have many hosts/ports for each application.

-If you install `noolt` to system path you can start from your "apps" directory:

-and then you can create directories with `index.py` file in them and have them auto-served by `noolt`.

 I haven't developed `noolt` in quite some time, but I feel it might be useful.
 `noolt` uses CherryPy's excellent WSGI server.